Circumcision of a male is the surgical procedure where the foreskin of the penis is removed.

 Occasionally it needs to be done later in life for medical reasons.

-In Australia, the popularity has declined because it is generally considered by doctors that routine circumcision of the newborn male can be advocated for medical reasons.
-It used to be considered medically important but it is now realised that is not the case.
+In Australia the popularity has declined, because it is generally considered by doctors that routine circumcision of the newborn male can be advocated for medical reasons.
+It used to considered medically important but it is now realised that is not the case.
 Very few doctors advocate routine newborn male circumcisions.

 Will your son agree with your decision?